Status of Accreditation

 Licensing requirements vary by state/territory and relocating could impact whether you will meet eligibility requirements for licensure.
 For any questions about relocation eligibility, contact the agency where you desire licensure before relocating to ensure that you will be eligible for licensure or reciprocity.

-If questions remain after reviewing the information provided, contact Dr. James Petrovich(link sends e-mail), Director of the MSW program.
+If questions remain after reviewing the information provided, contact Dr. James Petrovich, Director of the MSW program.
 While Carroll College can provide initial guidance, it is ultimately your responsibility to continually check with the state/territory where you intend to seek licensure to confirm all licensing/certification requirements.

 Visit the Master of Social Work website for more information about the program.